 This boat trip kicks off at the Infopoint Syracuse kiosk, conveniently located with clear coordinates provided.
 Once aboard, you’ll set out along the Syracuse shoreline, breathing in that warm Sicilian breeze.
 The boat’s route is designed to give you a panoramic view of Ortigia Island and key landmarks like the Umberto I Bridge, Castello Maniace, and Arethusa Spring.

 The experience is a mix of sightseeing, culture, and leisure, with several stops that stand out.
-You’ll cruise through the narrow canal on Ortigia Island, passing under its charming bridges—an image many reviews rave about.
+You’ll cruise through the narrow canal on Ortigia Island, passing under its charming bridges—an image many reviews love.
 The boat then heads towards the north coast to explore the famous sea caves, which are often cited as a highlight for their dramatic formations and photo opportunities.

 Throughout the trip, the guide will share interesting tidbits about Syracuse’s history and geography.
 Several reviews commend guides like Ninni and Nuncio for their friendly, informative approach, making sure everyone feels included and engaged.
-There’s also the chance to get off the boat for swimming at two different spots, usually around 10-15 minutes each, and at Pillirina Beach, which travelers find especially relaxing.

 The Itinerary in Detail